QuestPDF/QuestPDF-Documentation/api-reference.md

 - requires more space than is available,
 - tries to squeeze its child in less space than necessary.

-Such scenarios end up with the layouting exception.
+Such scenarios end up with the layout exception.
 :::

 ## Hyperlink